data-lessons/library-git-DEPRECATED/Git_lesson.md

 When we make 'commits', we record a range of metadata about that change.
 As librarians, we might already be inclined to think creating metadata is useful but an example of what information is recorded will illustrate why the information recorded by version control systems in particular is useful.
 'Commits' record the time and date a commit was made.
 Although we can often see information about when we last edited or saved say, a Word document, this only shows us the most recent changes.
 When we make commits, we can record a message explaining what changes we have made.
 This makes it especially useful for collaborating.
 Rather than sending an email with a document with track changes and some comments, we can include all that information with the document itself.
 This makes it easy to get an overview of changes that have been made to a document by looking at a log of all the changes that have been made.

-### Git vs. Github vs. Gitlab
+### Git vs. GitHub vs. Gitlab

-We often hear the terms Git and Github used interchangeably but the are slightly different things.
-Git refers to the software and principles used for a particular flavour of version control (there are other systems like mercurial and SVN).
-Github is a popular site which hosts git repositories.
-The majority of the content that Github hosts is open source software though increasingly it is being used for other projects such as open access journals and constantly updated text books.
-Github is a great place to learn how to use Git but once you have learned the ideas and processes behind github you can used Git on other storage systems or host repositories on your own server if you wanted to keep code private or you wanted to encrypt your repository.
+We often hear the terms Git and GitHub used interchangeably but they are slightly different things.
+Git refers to the software and principles used for a particular flavour of version control (there are other systems such as Mercurial and SVN).
+GitHub is a popular site which hosts git repositories.
+The majority of the content that GitHub hosts is open source software, though increasingly it is being used for other projects such as open access journals and constantly updated text books.
+GitHub is a great place to learn how to use Git but once you have learned the ideas and processes behind GitHub you can use Git on other storage systems.
+You can even host repositories on your own server if you want to keep your files private or if you wanted to encrypt your repository.
+You can get private repositories on GitHub for a fee.

 ### Using Git
-One of the main barriers to getting started with git is the language.
-Although some of the language used in Git is fairly self explanatory other terms are not so clear.
-The best way to get to learn Git language is to begin using it but having an overview of the language and way Git is used will provide a good starting point.
+One of the main barriers to getting started with Git is the language.
+Although some of the language used in Git is fairly self explanatory, other terms are not so clear.
+The best way to get to learn Git language is by using it but having an overview of the language and the way Git is used will provide a good starting point.

 <!demonstrate git commands whilst outlining what they mean>